mwilliamson/java-couscous/README.md

 ## TODO

-* Do we need capture of type parameters (both class and method)?

-* Do this references work for anonymous classes?
+* Fix this references for anonymous types

+* Try with resources

+* Remove all direct runtime support

 * Type names for generics